 You want the most globally portable PM credential

-You have 3+ years of PM experience already documented
+You have 3 or more years of PM experience already documented

 You want to work for US-headquartered multinationals anywhere in the world

-You are targeting consultant or leadership roles where PMP is a de facto standard
+You are targeting consultant or leadership roles where PMP is the de facto standard

 Choose PRINCE2 if...